ligadata-mkhalawi/Kamanja/trunk/docs/source/install-plan/upgrade.rst

 - Check and possibly modify your applications for the new release;  see :ref:`check-apps-upgrade`.
 - Start the cluster,
-  following the instructions in :ref:`start-node-install-guide`.
+  following the instructions in :ref:`start-multi-cluster`.
 - If you need to rollback the cluster to the previous release, follow the instructions in :ref:`rollback-guide`.